syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/chart-types/line.md

 To render a [line](https://www.syncfusion.com/aspnet-core-ui-controls/charts/chart-types/line-chart) series in your chart, you need to follow a few steps to configure it correctly.
 Here’s a concise guide on how to do this:

-   * **Set the series type:** Define the series `Type` as **Line** in your chart configuration.
+   * **Set the series type:** Define the series `type` as **Line** in your chart configuration.
 This indicates that the data should be represented as a line chart, which is ideal for visualizing trends over time or across categories.

 {% if page.publishingplatform == "aspnet-core" %}